seth-1/seth-1.github.io/tutorials.md

 # Working with R

+In this tutorial you will find code examples (snippets) and exercises.
+Type the snippets into your R script and execute them.
+Inspect what the functions do.
+Afterwards, try the exercises beneath the snippets.

 ## R basics

 R works with vectors of different kinds which is similar to other programming languages.
 However, the syntax is a bit different. ```c()``` in the example below is a function which *concatenates* the numeric values *1,2,3,4,5* to a numeric vector.